TheBrainlessEngineer/Marble-Safe/README.md

 You can download these STL Files to build your very own Marble Safe

-A tutorial on how to assemble the project will follow soon
+A tutorial on how to assemble the project: https://youtu.be/sPzw5k4Us0A

 Parts needed (other than 3D-printed)
 - M3.5 x 16mm Screws x4